How to Get a Mortgage When You’re Self Employed

 In this article (Skip to...)

-Absolutely, being self-employed doesn’t mean you’re automatically disqualified from securing a mortgage.
+Absolutely, being self-employed does not automatically disqualify you from obtaining a mortgage.

-In fact, there are various loans for self-employed individuals designed specifically to meet their unique needs.
-While obtaining a self-employed mortgage loan may require a bit more documentation and scrutiny, it’s certainly possible.
+In fact, there are various types of mortgages for self-employed individuals designed specifically to meet their unique personal finance needs.
+While obtaining a self-employed mortgage loan may require a bit more documentation and underwriting scrutiny, it’s certainly possible.

 Self-employed home loans could also require more substantial cash reserves or a larger down payment to offset the lender’s risk, given that self-employed income can sometimes be inconsistent.